tonmoylive/SIte/README.md

-# This site was built by Group 1 (MD ANIK BISWAS, MD SHORIFUL ISLAM, SIBEN KUMAR), a student of BSc in CSE, NBIU.
+# This site was built by Group 1 (MD ANIK BISWAS, MD SHORIFUL ISLAM, SIBEN KUMAR), student's of BSc in CSE, NBIU.